Chewed Up

 Chewed Up is the third concert film and stand-up comedy album by American comedian and director Louis C.K.
 It was filmed and recorded on March 1, 2008, at Berklee Performance Center in Boston.
 Released on CD and DVD by Image Entertainment on December 16, 2008, the special is dedicated to George Carlin, who, coincidentally, had filmed his final one-hour special on the same night, and soon died of heart failure on June 22, 2008.
-C.K. re-released the DVD, video and audio album for download and streaming on his website in April 2020.
+C.K. re-released the video and audio album for download and streaming on his website in April 2020.